burlachenkok/exploring-python3/python3-note.md

   * [Extension Module](https://packaging.python.org/en/latest/glossary/#term-Extension-Module) written in low-level (in Python terminology) C/C++/Java/etc.

 In the case of using modules written in compiled languages, they will be loaded in the form of a shared dynamic library object (.so) file for Linux or as (.dll) for Windows.
 However, this dynamic library has a `.pyd` file extension.
-> In terms of flexibility, the pure modules are a good design for creating software, but is such design is good or bad from the general perspective of creating software (especially when time is computation time are important) is out of the scope of this note.
+> In terms of flexibility, the pure modules are a good design for creating software, but is such design is good or bad from the general perspective of creating software (especially when computation time is important) is out of the scope of this note.

 For example to identify which Dynamic Libraries implement `numpy` functionality you can do the following: